When I Step Outside, I Step Into a Country of Men Who Stare

-Internalized patriarchy rears its head often when Aunties (an Auntie is any older woman who exists to profess her uninvited opinion) are concerned that you are not married.
+Internalized patriarchy rears its head often when aunties (an auntie is any older woman who exists to profess her uninvited opinion) are concerned that you are not married.
 Aunties emphasize that motherhood is your assigned purpose on this planet.
 Aunties comment on your body as if you are not there.

 This country fails its women from the very top of government leadership to those who live with us in our homes.
-In September, a woman was raped beside a major highway near Lahore, Pakistan’s second largest city.
+In September, a woman was raped beside a major highway near Lahore, Pakistan’s second-largest city.
 Around 1 a.m., her car ran out of fuel.
 She called the police and waited.
 Two armed men broke through the windows and assaulted her in a nearby field.

 The most senior police official in Lahore remarked that the survivor was assaulted because, he assumed, she “was traveling late at night without her husband’s permission.”

-Responding to the assault, Prime Minister Imran Khan proposed chemical castration of the rapists.
+Responding to the Lahore assault, Prime Minister Imran Khan proposed chemical castration of the rapists.
 His endorsement of archaic punishments rather than a sincere promise to undertake the difficult, lengthy and necessary work of reforming criminal and legal procedures is part of the problem.
-The conviction rate for sexual assault is around three percent, according to War Against Rape, a local nonprofit.
+The conviction rate for sexual assault is around 3 percent, according to War Against Rape, a local nonprofit.

 Mr. Khan’s analysis of the prevalence of gender-based violence is even more regressive.
 Fahashi (indecency) in society is the culprit, deflecting responsibility from the police and government.
 Mr. Khan blamed Bollywood for widespread incidents of rape in neighboring New Delhi, missing the point that, like Pakistan, India suffers from similar issues with policing, public safety and the judicial system.

-The highway assault shook the women of Pakistan, but it did not shock us.
+The highway attack shook the women of Pakistan, but it did not shock us.
 We grew up with stories of women killed for “honor” and women raped for revenge.
 Women doused with acid and women burned with stoves.
 Pakistan ranks 164 out of 167 countries on the Women, Peace and Security Index 2019-2020, barely hovering above Yemen, Afghanistan and Syria.

 In the two months since the highway assault, a police officer raped a woman in her home.
 A girl was murdered by her cousin and uncle for speaking to a male friend on her phone.
 A woman waiting for a bus after work was kidnapped and raped.
 A teenager committed suicide after being blackmailed by the men who raped her and videotaped the assault.
-A six-year-old was clubbed to death by her father for making noise.
+A 6-year-old was clubbed to death by her father for making noise.
 Between January and June alone, there have been 3,148 reported cases of violence against women and children.
 Many go unreported.

 There are slices of Pakistan where a woman can bare her arms, smoke, drink, escape abroad, become a minister.
 But class does not protect her from the stares and the fears of assault when she ventures outside.
 Yet for women in the lower socio-economic strata of society, women in rural Pakistan, things are much worse.
 The insecurity and harassment working-class women face daily at a bus stop are experiences that are foreign to those behind the wheel of a Mercedes.

 On a recent afternoon, I pulled up to a traffic stop.
 Twenty or so motorcycles zigzagged their way up to right under the light, as they commonly do here.
 The riders were men.
 With one exception.
-I only noticed her because the men around her were consuming her.
+I noticed her only because the men around her were consuming her.
 It’s rare to see women driving bikes in Pakistan — probably because when they do, they’re on display.